-And, finally, if you want to breathe a little easier and invest in a security system, consider a next-gen antivirus program (boot your old antivirus out the door) that uses multiple layers of technology to catch all the latest threats.
+And, finally, if you want to breathe a little easier and invest in a security system, consider a cybersecurity program (boot your old antivirus out the door) that uses multiple layers of technology to catch the latest threats.
 Let it run in the background full-time so you’re always protected.

 Nothing is foolproof.
 But doing a little something is a heck of a lot better than doing absolutely nothing.
 Don’t let security fatigue get the better of you.